pbatard/EfiFs/README.md

 ##Notes

-This is a pure GPLv3+ implementation of an EFI driver.
+This is a pure GPLv3+ implementation of EFI drivers.
 Great care was taken not to use non GPLv3 compatible sources, such as rEFInd's `fsw_efi` (GPLv2 only) or Intel's FAT driver (requires an extra copyright notice).